djsudduth/keep-it-markdown/README.md

 For the first test, use a keyword query that returns and converts only a few notes at most (you can do the search in Keep first to see how many notes will be returned by your query/convert term).

-You can convert to md by using a single word, a phrase or by a label.
-All queries to convert ignore notes in archive and trash.
+You can convert to md by using a single word, a phrase or by a label. **All queries to convert ignore notes in archive and trash unless you use the option flags below**.
 KIM will stay active to do more conversions until you just press --x or Ctrl-C.

 ### Using Settings
 At first launch KIM will create a **settings.cfg** file in the directory where you chose to install KIM.
 You can modify these settings with a text editor: